Popinek/generateEthWalletsMnemonic/README.md

 ## Generate Ethereum wallets with mnemonic phrases and check balances

-This repository contains Python scripts to create Ethereum wallets efficiently.
-It includes functionalities to generate Ethereum wallets with mnemonic phrases, save them to files, and check the balance of addresses stored in `address.txt`.
+This repository contains Python scripts to create Ethereum wallets in bulk efficiently.
+It includes functionalities to generate thousands Ethereum wallets with mnemonic phrases, save them to files, and check the balance of addresses stored in `address.txt`.

 ### Features: